 But the game changer in this noodle soup recipe was in the broth.
 All the prepared vegetable broths I’d tried before didn’t offer the flavor or color I was after for this particular recipe.
 I really wanted that golden hue and rich flavor I loved from chicken noodle soup, without the chicken.
 Homemade vegetable broth was closer, but I rarely make homemade broth, let alone have it on hand.

 Omitting chicken and adding chickpeas is an easy swap.
 It was the broth that had me wanting.
 But then I tried prepared no-chicken broth.
 Have you tried it?
 I find it to be the key ingredient to this rich and comforting chickpea noodle soup.
 It’s vegetarian and vegan, rich and satisfying.

-A pantry friendly recipe since the ingredients are pantry staples and long storage veggies, here’s what you’ll need to whip up this easy vegan noodle soup recipe (see recipe card for full details):
+Like some of my other Vegetarian Dinner Recipes, this recipe is pantry friendly since the ingredients are pantry staples and include long storage veggies.
+Here’s what you’ll need to whip up this easy vegan noodle soup recipe (see recipe card for full details):

 - Yellow Onion